 The power of a photograph to convey emotions and store memories is dangerous however, for at the time of taking a picture, one’s choices of subject may be far from objective, yet the nature of a photograph is to preserve this impression for posterity.
 It is partly for this reason that I have written my experiences in some detail and chosen a selection of photographs to reinforce the text as much as possible, rather than having mere captions to explain photographs.

-Tens of thousands of photographs were taken during my Odyssey, which to date (March 2015) covers forty stages, five years and 189,000 kilometres of overland travel.
+Tens of thousands of photographs were taken during my Odyssey, which to date (May 2018) covers forty-five stages, 2058 days and 252,151 kilometres of overland travel.
 A selection of approximately two thousand images which supplement those which have been used already on this website may be found here: